A crystalline incarnation of Berthelot's conjecture and K\"unneth formula for isocrystals: Tannakian categories of connections and crystalline fundamental group

-where all the functors are fully faithful tensor exact functors. \end{thm} \begin{proof} The two vertical equivalences come from \ref{connection as stratification} since $\Der(\lD/\lS)=\Hom(\Omega_\lD,\odi \lD)$ and that $\Omega_\lD$ is locally free.
-Notice that $\lD$ is Noetherian because it is a completion of an affine smooth scheme over $\lS$.
-In particular the horizontal arrows on the right are fully faithful, exact, monoidal and preserve homomorphisms thanks to \ref{localization}.
-The left horizontal arrow is fully faithful, exact, tensorial and preserves internal homomorphisms by \ref{subcategory of quasi-nilpotent}.
+where all the functors are fully faithful tensor exact functors. \end{thm} \begin{proof} The two vertical equivalences come from Lemma \ref{connection as stratification} since $\Der(D/A)=\Hom_D(\Omega_D,D)$ and that $\Omega_D$ is locally free.
+Notice that $\lD=\Spec D$ is Noetherian because $D$ is a completion of an affine smooth $A$-algebra.
+In particular the horizontal arrows on the right are fully faithful, exact, tensorial and preserve internal homomorphisms thanks to Lemma \ref{localization}.
+The left horizontal arrow is fully faithful, exact, tensorial and preserves internal homomorphisms by Lemma \ref{subcategory of quasi-nilpotent}.

-By \ref{locally simple implies Tannakian} and \ref{connections in char zero are locally simple} we can conclude that $\Diff(\lD\times K,\Der(\lD/\lS)\otimes K)$ is a Tannakian category.
+By Theorem \ref{locally simple implies Tannakian} and Lemma \ref{connections in char zero are locally simple} we can conclude that $\Diff(D\otimes_A K,\Der(D/A)\otimes K)$ is a Tannakian category.
 From this it easily follows that for all other categories there exists a fiber functor and the endomorphisms of the trivial object form a field.
 The rigidity of those categories also follows.
 Indeed we must check that for all objects $M,N$ in one of those categories the natural arrow

-is an isomorphism.
-Because all functors preserves internal homomorphisms and tensor product, this morphism become an isomorphism in $\Diff(\lD\times K,\Der(\lD/\lS)\otimes K)$ and, because all functors are fully faithful, this morphism has to be an isomorphism. \end{proof} The following is the comparison between crystals and connections. \begin{thm} Let $X,\lX,\lS$ as in \eqref{situation}.
-Then there is a canonical tensor equivalence
+where $\textup{\underline{Hom}}(M,N)$ denotes the internal Hom, is an isomorphism.
+Because all functors preserves internal homomorphisms and tensor product, this morphism become an isomorphism in $\Diff(D\otimes_A K,\Der(D/A)\otimes K)$ and, because all functors are fully faithful, this morphism has to be an isomorphism. \end{proof}